 Like all human beings, law enforcement officers are subject to bias.
-This notwithstanding, most officers manage their personal biases and avoid engaging in meaningful differential treatment.
+This notwithstanding, most officers manage their personal biases and avoid engaging in significant differential treatment.

-In the most recent highly-publicized cases of white officers killing black persons in the line of duty, the primary explicit or implied question is, "Would these white officers have fired their weapon under the same circumstances if the person involved was white instead of black?"
+In cases of white officers shooting and killing black persons in the line of duty, the primary explicit or implied question is, "Would these white officers have fired their weapon under the same circumstances if the person involved was white instead of black?"
 Some black advocates say "no", some white officers say "yes."
 Is there a way to retrospectively and objectively answer this question?
 No.